Phil Spencer, Head of Xbox, recently revealed that he is interested in expanding the Xbox brand portfolio with more Casual and Social acquisitions.

 “It’s a two-sided economy of creators starting new teams, taking risks doing new things, seeing that to completion, and then those studios becoming part of something bigger.”

-“We need to be in a position where we continue to deliver product to customers.
+“We need to be in a position where we continue to deliver products to customers.
 That’s my responsibility.
-I don’t get to use supply chain as an excuse in the long run.”
+I don’t get to use the supply chain as an excuse in the long run.”